darrenjw/FPNEM-2020-07/docs/Session.md

 ## An evening of Scala

-* A quick look at Scala from a functional programmer's perspective
+* A first look at Scala from a functional programming perspective
 * Darren Wilkinson - [darrenjw.github.io](https://darrenjw.github.io/)

 # Classes, objects and values